 - a.
-Issue specific environmental monitoring will be undertaken as required or as additionally required by any approval, permit or licence conditions. - b.
+Issue specific environmental monitoring will be undertaken as required or as additionally required by approval, permit or licence conditions. - b.
 The results of any monitoring undertaken as a requirement of the EPL will be published on the Principal Contractor's, or a project specific, website within 14 days of obtaining the results. - c.
-Environmental inspections will include: - i.
-Surveillance of environmental mitigation measures by the Site Foreman; and - ii.
-Periodic inspections by the Principal Contractor's Environmental Manager (or delegate) to verify the adequacy of all environmental mitigation measures.
+Environmental inspections will include: - Surveillance of environmental mitigation measures by the Site Foreman. - Periodic inspections by the Principal Contractor's Environmental Manager (or delegate) to verify the adequacy of all environmental mitigation measures.
 This will be documented in a formal inspection record. - d.
 Regular site inspections by the ERs and TfNSW representatives at a frequency to be agreed with the Principal Contractor. - e.
-Principal Contractors must undertake internal environmental audits.
-The scope will include: - i.
-Compliance with any approval, permit or licence conditions; - ii.
-Compliance with the E&SMS, CEMP, SMP, sub-plans and procedures; - iii.
-Community consultation and complaint response; - iv.
-Environmental training records; and - v.
-Environmental monitoring and inspection results. - f.
+Principal Contractors will be required to undertake internal environmental audits.
+Internal audits will include: - Compliance with approval, permit and licence conditions. - Compliance with the E&SMS, CEMP, SMP, sub-plans and procedures. - Community consultation and complaint response. - Environmental training records. - Environmental monitoring and inspection results. - f.
 TfNSW (or an independent environmental auditor) will also undertake periodic audits of the Principal Contractor's E&SMS and compliance with the environmental aspects of contract documentation, including this Construction Environmental Management Framework.